heehminh/log-anomaly-detection/README.md

 <img width="558" alt="image" src="https://github.com/heehminh/log-anomaly-detection/assets/76530562/b443f4d3-363f-41be-b650-8b751674d539">

-1. Long Short Term Memory Model
+1. Long Short Term Memory Model <br />
     LSTM model is suitable for ordered data, such as time series data or sentences.
     LSTM model use MSE values to express how different the next predictive message is from the actual message.

-2. Isolation Forest Model
+2. Isolation Forest Model <br />
     Model training is possible with only normal data.
     Isolation Forest Model classifies as normal if prediction is 1 and abnormal if prediction is -1.